SpenceKonde/ATTinyCore/avr/extras/ATtiny_x5.md

 * Digital I/O functions should be avoided.
 They must be replaced with fast digital I/O, which writes to the pins with the atomic CBI or SBI instruction.
 * It may be most practical if USB is dynamically enabled and disabled, as the above constraints apply only while the device is connected and acting as a USB device (notice how a digispark disappears from device manager when a non-USB sketch is run).
 * Some research will be required to realize that sort of intermittent USB.
 I believe it to be possible, but don't know how to implement it.
 What I do know is that if you wish to to intermittently run VUSB in interrupt driven mode, you must disable all interrupts *except* the USB one.
 My approach would be, after all interrupts are in place but this is not yet done, compile and export the hex (which gets you the assembly listing and memory map too).
 Open the memory map in your favorite text editor (see , and make note of all `_vector` functions with non-zero size.
 Cross-reference with the interrupt list at the bottom of this document, and write down a list of the interrupt routines present, and hence which interrupts the sketch uses, and cross-reference that with the datasheet to find the bit which enables said interrupt.
 * The libraries you find may require modification as many of them were written for AVR-GCC 4.3 (not 7.3).
 Among other things, since AVR-GCC 5, a variable declared PROGMEM must also be declared const.
-If trying to compile gives errors about that, you've got a very old version of the library - try to find a newer one to work from.
-There are also problems with mismatches between versions of VUSB and the libraries that make use of it (typically they supply their own copy of VUSB).
+If trying to compile gives errors about that, you've got a very old version of the library - try to find a newer library version to work from.
+There are also problems with mismatches between versions of VUSB and the libraries that make use of it (typically they supply their own copy of VUSB, all of which have forkitis where countless forks of an open source project have been made at different times, and are all mutually incompatible).

 ##### Background and hope for the future
 The crux of the problem is that USB requires that the chip be able to respond within a very very short time (a number of clock cycles in the low double digits) to certain USB events.
 This is easy in polled mode micronucleus uses - it is a bootloader fit into the gaps between when USB has to be serviced, written with an intimate knowledge of USB.
 This barely scrapes by in interrupt mode if there are no other interrupts that fire and interrupts are never disabled when USB comms has to happen.
-Now, on the newer modern AVR devices, those have a two level interrupt controller - thus, all that should be necessary is to run at a sufficiently high clock speed (which those parts are eminantly capable of, especially if you take advantage of the overclocking headroom) - I don't know the current status of ports to that platform, I don't think there's a ready micronucleus bootloader available, let alone VUSB libraries - but my assessment is that an arduino-y environment that admits VUSB would be entirely viable on modern AVRs, with the sacrifice of a single port's worth of pin interrupts to service USB, and with that interrupt given LVL1 priority.
-If/when I become aware of any port of micronucleus to modern AVRs, I would be eager to add it to megaTinyCore and DxCore, which would generate enough interest to hopefully stimulate development of VUSB libraries there, where they have a chance of working there
+Now, on the newer modern AVR devices, those have a two level interrupt controller - thus, all that should be necessary is to run at a sufficiently high clock speed (which those parts are eminantly capable of, especially if you take advantage of the overclocking headroom) - I don't know the current status of ports to that platform, I don't think there's a ready micronucleus bootloader available, let alone VUSB libraries - but my assessment is that an arduino-y environment that admits VUSB would be entirely viable on modern AVRs, with the sacrifice of a single port's worth of pin interrupts to service USB, and with that interrupt given LVL1 priority - However, I dont expect this is high on anyone's priority pile:

 ### LED_BUILTIN is on PB1
 Both optiboot and micronucleus will try to blink it to indicate bootloader status.